MarketLeader/world/_posts/2012-12-12-internal-security.md

 ---

 ## How to maintain uniformity against internal worm
-There are many (good) presentations about REST and HTTP out there.
 Most of these can be found on local meetups or development conferences all over the world.
 See below for some of the slides of these presentations.

 ### How to protect